andygock/jsi-client/README.md

 	jsi.py -r 2.5 -e 13

-Change maximum ratio of torrent #1, #2 and #3 to 2.5, and show debugging info:
+Change maximum ratio of torrent #1, #2 and #3 to 2.5, and log debugging info:

 	jsi.py --debug --ratio 2.5 --edit 1 2 3